MELScience/blog.melscience.com/en/2015-06-13-order-above-all.md

 <a href="http://commons.wikimedia.org/wiki/File:Four_Fundamental_States_of_Matter.png" style="color:blue; font-family:Helvetica; font-size:0.7em">{Spirit469:</a> <span style="color:grey; font-family:Helvetica; font-size:0.7em;">Four Fundamental States of Matter/ CC-BY-SA-3.0} </span>

+<span style="color:grey; font-family:Helvetica; font-size:0.7em;">(Clockwise from top left, they are solid, liquid, plasma, and gas, represented by an ice sculpture, a drop of water, electrical arcing from a tesla coil and the air around clouds, respectively).</span>

 What is the reason of different states of aggregation?
 As always, it’s the structure.

 ##Take a closer look